top of page

 FSF 2023 Committee Member Short Bios

 Dr. Gary Berg-Cross (President) a cognitive psychologist (PhD, SUNY–Stony Brook, BS from Rennselaer Polytechnic Institute) is now semi-retired from a professional life that included R&D in applied data & knowledge engineering, collaboration, and AI planning research.
-He has been a Board & Trustee Member of the Friends of the Library Montgomery County and serves are several professinal Boards.
+He has been a Board & Trustee Member of the Friends of the Library Montgomery County and serves are several professional Boards.

 Ari Brooks (Friends of the Library Liaison) is an experienced fundraiser and nonprofit manager.
 As Executive Director of Friends of the Library (FoL), Montgomery County, she handles fundraising, marketing, membership recruitment, board engagement, and financial oversight.
 She is a graduate of the 2004 class of Leadership Montgomery and was the first recipient of the County Executive's Emerging Leader award in 2009.